h0bbel/pi-hole6-unbound/README.md

-# Docker compose file for running pi-hole6 and unbound in a single container
+# Docker compose file for running [Pi-hole6](https://pi-hole.net/) and [unbound](https://www.nlnetlabs.nl/projects/unbound/about/) in a single container

 ## Configuration

+1. Edit the timezone
+2. Edit the volumes section to fit your paths
+3. Set environment variables

 ### Environment variables